 Everybody made sure that I felt comfortable studying and that I understood the tasks I had to do during my course.
 Of course, part of my experience was being able to nurture my curiosity.
 I'd always ask questions, which helped me get through this intensive year quite well."

-In addition to the warm welcome he received in the Department, Ivan enjoyed access to a range of advanced facilities during his studies, including fully-equipped and dedicated laboratories for human skeletal remains and animal bone analysis, stable isotope analysis, chemical analysis facility (CAF) and an MA study room.
+In addition to the warm welcome he received in the Department, Ivan enjoyed access to a range of advanced facilities during his studies, including fully-equipped and dedicated laboratories for animal bone analysis, stable isotope analysis, chemical analysis facility (CAF) and an MA study room.

 Ivan also got the chance to get hands-on experience using practical archaeological methods during two field trips.